 Each case will be fact-specific and turn on the particular circumstances at issue in the case.
 The best defense strategy to employ in your particular Bank Fraud case will depend on a thorough examination of the government's evidence.

 Bank Fraud allegations are complex and fact-specific.
-If you, or someone you know, is under investigation or is being charged with Bank Fraud under 18 U.S.C. § 1344, call our experienced Los Angeles bank fraud attorneys today for a free consultation.
-We will help you to protect your rights, and work toward achieving the best possible outcome in your case.
-Call (877) 781-1570 or fill out online contact form to request free case evaluation today.
+If you, or someone you know, is under investigation or is being charged with Bank Fraud under 18 U.S.C. § 1344, call our experienced federal crime defense lawyers for a consultation.